Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-17-replace-occurrence-in-a-string-in-typescript.md

 ---
-title: Replace occurrence in a string in TypeScript
+title: Replace occurrence in a string
 date: "2021-05-17"
 description: Given the string, replace first string occurrence with specified string
 labels: